openstack/openstack-manuals/doc/admin-guide/source/compute-pci-passthrough.rst

 Attaching physical PCI devices to guests
 ========================================

 The PCI passthrough feature in OpenStack allows full access and direct control of a physical PCI device in guests.
-This mechanism is generic for any kind of PCI devices (for example: Network Interface Card (NIC), Graphics Processing Unit (GPU) or any other devices that can be attached to a PCI bus).
+This mechanism is generic for any kind of PCI device, and runs with a Network Interface Card (NIC), Graphics Processing Unit (GPU), or any other devices that can be attached to a PCI bus.
 Correct driver installation is the only requirement for the guest to properly use the devices.

-PCI devices, if supported by the hardware, can provide Single Root I/O Virtualization and Sharing (SR-IOV) functionality.
-In this case, a physical device is virtualized and appears as multiple PCI devices.
+Some PCI devices provide Single Root I/O Virtualization and Sharing (SR-IOV) capabilities.
+When SR-IOV is used, a physical device is virtualized and appears as multiple PCI devices.
 Virtual PCI devices are assigned to the same or different guests.
 In the case of PCI passthrough, the full physical device is assigned to only one guest and cannot be shared.

 .. note::

-   For Attaching virtual SR-IOV devices to guests, refer to the `Networking Guide`_.
+   For information on attaching virtual SR-IOV devices to guests, refer to the `Networking Guide`_.

 To enable PCI passthrough, follow the steps below: